-The fold-difference values for each of these 12 genes in each CFS/ME subtype/normal were analysed for significant associations using ANOVA.
-With all 12 genes, there was a trend which did not reach significance (df=89,p=0.119).
-However, when GABPA and EGR1 were removed from the analysis, the remaining 10 genes showed a striking association with subtype (ANOVA, df=73, p=0.0001) (figure 2F).
+Within the CFS/ME-associated gene signature of 88 human genes, there were 12 which have recognised associations with EBV infection; these associations have been summarised previously [7].
+The fold-difference values, for each of these 12 genes in each CFS/ME subtype / normal, were analysed using ANOVA, for significant associations.
+With all 12 genes, there was a trend which did not reach significance (df = 89,p=0.119).
+However, when GABPA and EGR1 were removed from the analysis, the remaining 10 genes showed a striking association with subtype (ANOVA, df=73, p=0.0001) (Figure 2, panel F).